Joshalphonse/Portfolio-Workshop/README.md

 | [8.
 QR code](docs/QR_CODE.md)                                                   | Add a QR code!                                                            |                                                               |
 | [9.
 Production](docs/PRODUCTION.md)                                                           | Go live.                                                               |

-⚠️ These modules are intended to be executed in order.
+⚠️ These modules are not intended to be executed in order.
 # Build Your Portfolio